 Listen to Kathy Ehmann speak about her project and her experience with the Climate Leader Mentoring Program:

-To get an impression of the breadth, varing stages and range of projects we have mentored in the past, check out the recording of one of our past Climate Project Zoom-Cases.
+To get a better impression of the breadth, varing stages and range of projects we have mentored in the past, check out the recording of one of our past Climate Project Zoom-Cases.

 When can I start?